UST-QuAntiL/QuantME-UseCases/README.md

 A configuration file is used to specify the following values:

-- The endpoint URL of the Camunda Engine (see sections bellow)
+- The endpoint URL of the Camunda Engine (please use your IP address if you run the services using Docker)
 - The endpoint URL of the Oracle Replacement Service
 - The endpoint URL of the Circuit Execution Service
 - The endpoint URL of the Provenance Service

 This configuration file can be found [here](process-model/src/main/resources/config.properties).
-However, if using the Docker-Compose setup on the same host where the Camunda Platform runs, the default configuration can be kept.
+However, if using the Docker-Compose setup on the same host where the Camunda Platform runs, the default configuration can be kept, except using your IP in the Camunda Engine URL, as the Docker Containers can not access it via *localhost*.

 ## Building the Camunda Project